Updated June 29, 2021

 Because California is prone to flooding, rates tend to be higher.
 On average, flood insurance in the Golden State costs just over $800 per year.

 Like most things in life, there isn’t a one-size-fits-all flood insurance policy.
 How much you’ll pay depends on your home and the flood risk in your area.
 You could also pay a higher or lower rate based on the deductible you choose for your policy.
 Generally, higher deductibles can lower your premiums and save you money on your flood insurance policy.

 According to the III, California has over 214,000 active flood insurance policies.
 The NFIP from the federal government provides most policies, and you’re eligible to purchase a policy from the flood insurance program if you’re in a participating community.

 You can also buy what’s called a write your own (WYO) policy from a private insurer.
 Private flood insurance typically has more options to customize your policy.

 Government flood insurance is available as a policy from the NFIP.
 NFIP policies are typically sold through private insurers, such as AAA and Allstate.

 You can purchase a policy based on replacement cost value (RCV) or actual cost value (ACV).
 To find a local flood insurance provider in California, visit FloodSmart.gov.

 Private flood insurance is available in California.
-The state has many participating WYO companies to choose from.
+Many property owners may prefer to get their policies through a private insurer.
+Luckily, California has many participating WYO companies to choose from.